 Our boards and groups organize these programs – they’re the cornerstones of our church structure.
 Every month, for example, the Women of the ELCA arrange a collection drive to support a local charity or organization.
 Past recipients have included homeless youth services, local schools, the SPCA, crisis pregnancy centers, and women’s and children’s shelters.

 If you’d like to donate, collect goods, or volunteer your time to support these programs, let us know.Supporting food banks

 We collect non-perishable foods for two food banks, the South Sacramento Interfaith Partnership and the Elk Grove Food Bank.
 These wonderful organizations are well equipped to feed the hungry in our community, and we are proud to support them.
 To donate, look for marked bins in the foyer every Sunday.

 We also maintain a small soup-and-crackers emergency food bank.
 When people walk in needing help, we don’t want to send them away hungry.
 You’re welcome to donate boxes of crackers and cans of Progresso or Campbell’s soup (pop-tops only, please).

 It can be hard for small local groups to find affordable facilities, but having a good place to meet can make all the difference.
 A donation of any size is optional; we want to support the groups that are supporting our community.

-The Girl Scouts, the Shades of Praise Choir (a home school group), and the Sacramento Youth Band offer safe, enriching fun for kids and teens.
-Visions in Education, a charter school, uses St. Luke’s facilities to provide support for homeschooled and independent-study students in the San Juan school district.
+The Girl Scouts and the Sacramento Youth Band offer safe, enriching fun for kids and teens.
+Visions in Education, a charter school, uses St. Luke’s facilities to provide support for homeschooled and independent-study students.

 St. Luke’s also hosts several neighborhood associations and Narcotics Anonymous groups, which fill vital needs in our area.